CommandMaster/mulitprocess-twitch-downloader/README.md

 # mulitprocess-twitch-downloader📺⬇️

-This Script is able to check a list of Streamers on Twitch.
-Hereby multible streams can be downloaded at once, thanks to mulitprocess support by trio(https://trio.readthedocs.io)
+This Script is able to check a list of Streamers on Twitch.(currently only twitch) Hereby multible streams can be downloaded at once, thanks to mulitprocess support by trio(https://trio.readthedocs.io)

 ## Installation